15 Spring Festivals in Japan 2025

 3. Beppu Hattou Onsen Matsuri (Oita)

 Beppu Hattou Onsen Matsuri is a spring festival held every year on April 1st, as well as the first weekend of April.
 This festival takes place at Beppu Hot Springs in Beppu City, Oita Prefecture.
 The festival started as a way to celebrate the richness of Beppu’s famous hot springs.
 During the festival many of the city’s hot springs are open to the public for free, not to mention there are many other events such as portable shrines being carried around in the shopping districts.
-This is a great hot spring festival for both locals and visitors alike!
+Looking to relax and party?
+This is the ultimate festival.

 Official Website: Beppu Hattou Onsen Matsuri